 INTRODUCTION

-Eversince Covid-19 became a global pandemic (11th of March, 2020), and the government in every country started to give quarantine regulation to prevent the virus spread, the working culture of employees in various companies changed dramatically, from 'working together' in an office environment to 'working individually' remotely or from home (Gutierrez, 2020).
+Ever since Covid-19 was declared a global pandemic on March 11, 2020 by the World Health Organization, various countries worldwide implemented quarantine regulations to prevent the spread of the virus.
+This led to a change in employees' working culture in various companies, from 'performing their tasks together' in an office environment to working individually' either remotely or from home (Gutierrez, 2020).

-A leader's role is crucial to an organization in developing organizational culture.
-In making organizational culture change, courage is needed from a leader to act firmly in doing things.
-This is proved by the Minister of Finance Agus Martowardojo in 2013 in which he did a first bureaucratic reformation which was emphasized in organizational culture and called as a culture program.
-However, its implementation can be said as a failure because of a three time changes in the head of Ministry of Finance in a span of one year.
-This trigerred different decisions and supervisions which eventually hampered the coordination (Sri Mulyani, 2020).
+A leader plays an important role in developing organizational culture.
+However, in order to adapt to changes, the leader needs to be courageous in firmly discharging its duties.
+This was proved by the Minister of Finance, Agus Martowardojo, in 2013, in the first bureaucratic reformation, which was referred to as a culture program.
+However, its implementation was reported as a failure because the Minister of Finance was changed three times within a span of one year.
+This triggered different decisions and supervisions, which eventually hampered its operation (Sri Mulyani, 2020).

-Organizational culture is a very pivotal element in an organization because it includes habits within an organization.
-Habits control behavioral norms that must be followed by the organization’s members so it will result in a productive culture.
-A productive culture is a culture that makes an organization strong and goals of the organization achieved.
+Organizational culture is an extremely pivotal element that encompasses values and habits that contribute to a business's unique social and psychological environment.
+Habits control behavioural norms that need to be adhered to by members of the organization, thereby resulting in a productive culture, which ensures that the company's goals are achieved.

-Organizational culture is also a system of joint actions, values, and developing beliefs in an organization and also a guideline for the members’ behaviors (Schein, 2010).
-During this time in Indonesia, people’s perceptions are inherent in the working culture within the state-owned enterprise that it is not conducive, not creative, not global, very bureaucratic, very centralized; the structure is arranged based not on competence and on the business processes of the Indonesian state-owned enterprise.
-Most are not organized and fully administered (Arifin and Latifah, 2009).
+Organizational culture is also a system of joint actions, values, and beliefs, which serves as a guideline for its members (Schein, 2010).
+Conversely, during this period, people’s perceptions of state-owned enterprises' work culture are inherent because they are mostly considered as unconducive, uncreative, limited, extremely bureaucratic, and centralized.
+In addition, its structure is not based on competence, and most of them are not organized (Arifin and Latifah, 2009).

-Organizational culture affects workers’ behaviors in the accounting practice effectiveness such as integrated financial information, establishment of reporting, dissemination of financial statements, and trusted accounting information (Hanpuwadal, and Ussahawanitchakit, 2010).
+Organizational culture affects workers’ behaviours and the effectiveness of accounting practices, such as integrating and disseminating financial information and statements and establishing reporting, including reliable accounting data (Hanpuwadal and Ussahawanitchakit, 2010).

-The phenomena about problems in financial reporting was disclosed by the Head of Financial Audit Agency Sampurna (2020) as a financial audit agency for central government financial report 2019.
-Several problems in financial reporting are ones that are related to weakness in administration of tax receivable in Directorate General of Tax, control on recording the assets of the cooperation contract contractor and assets which come from the management of Bank Indonesia liquidity assistance is inadequate, the disclosure of long-term liabilities for the pension program at central government financial report 2019 has not been supported by accounting standards, the presentation of assets originating from expenditure realization with the aim of being handed over to the public is not uniform.
+The phenomena concerning financial reporting problems were disclosed to the central government in the 2019 financial report by the Head of Financial Audit Agency Sampurna (2020).
+Several of these issues are related to the weaknesses obtainable from the administration of the Directorate General of Tax, which involves the improper recording of the contracts awarded, assets managed by Bank Indonesia, inadequate liquidity assistance, as well as, the fact that accounting standards did not support the disclosure of long-term liabilities for the pension program stated in the 2019 central government financial report, and finally the inconsistent presentation of assets originating from realisation expenses to the public.

-In the notes of Financial Services Authority, PT Hanson International was proven to be manipulitng its presentation of annual financial report for fiscal year 2016.
-Septiana (2020) as the Board of Commissioners of the Financial Services Authority states that the results of the examination of the alledged violation of laws and regulations in the capital market related to the Hanson International case on the sale of ready-to-build plots with a gross value of 732 billion Rupiah.
+Reports from the Financial Services Authority show that PT Hanson International manipulated its annual financial report for the fiscal year 2016.
+According to Septiana ordination

+(2020) the Board of Commissioners of the Financial Services Authority stated that the results from examining the alleged violation of laws and regulations in the capital market are similar to the Hanson International case concerning the sale of ready-to-build plots at a gross value of 732 billion Rupiah.

-Ferdiansyah (2018) as the Chief Marketing Officer of the Small-medium Enterprises solutions, stated that there are still many Micro Small Middle Enterprises (MSME) players who have not realized the importance of neat financial records and bookkeeping.
-In fact, in the current digital era, most MSME players are still “blind” in accounting.
+Ferdiansyah (2018), the Chief Marketing Officer of Small-medium Enterprises solutions, stated that several Micro Small Middle Enterprises (MSME) players have failed to realize the importance of accurate financial records bookkeeping.
+Presently, in this digital era, most MSME players are still “blind” in accounting.